 - Chandelier Drive-Through Tree in Leggett is a privately-owned attraction that charges an admission fee.
-Most visitors who give into the cheesy urge to drive through a tree say this one is the best in Northern California
+Most visitors who give in to the urge to drive through a tree say this one is the best in Northern California.

 - Shrine Drive-Thru Tree south of Humboldt Redwoods State Park near Myers Flat charges a small fee to drive through.
 This one is a naturally split tree, not one that was carved out for vehicles.
 The park also features a Step-Thru Stump and the fallen Drive-On Tree with a partially paved ramp you can drive up.

-- Klamath Tour Thru Tree is a privately owned attraction located north of Klamath Bridge.
-To get there, take the Terwer Valley exit from US Hwy 101.
-Its opening is 7 feet 4 inches (2.23 m) wide and 9 feet 6 inches...
-(2.9 m) high, big enough for most cars, vans, and pickups to pass through.
+- Tour Thru Tree is a privately owned attraction located in Klamath.
+To get there, take the Terwer Valley exit from U.S. Highway 101.
+Its opening is 7 feet, 4 inches (2.23 m) wide and 9 feet, 6 inches (2.9 m) high, big enough for most cars, vans, and pickups to pass through.

-Tunnel Log at Sequoia National Park is in Giant Forest along the Moro Rock Road.
+- Tunnel Log at Sequoia National Park is in Giant Forest along the Crescent Meadow Road.
 It's a fallen tree with an arched section cut out for the road to pass through.
 The opening is 17 feet wide and 8 feet high (5.2 m by 2.4 m), with a bypass for taller vehicles.
 Also in Sequoia is Tharp's Log, a fallen tree that a 19th-century cattleman turned into a house.
 It's in Giant Forest near Crescent Meadow.

 At one time, you could drive through a tunnel tree in Yosemite National Park, but the famous Wawona Tree fell in 1969.